-Ineligible Livestock: Livestock produced or maintained for reasons other than commercial use as part of a farming operation are ineligible for LIP, including for recreational purposes, home consumption by the owner, hunting, pets, pleasure, roping, and show.
+Ineligible Livestock: Livestock produced or maintained for reasons other than commercial use as part of a farming operation are ineligible for LIP, including those maintained for recreational purposes, home consumption by the owner, hunting, pets, pleasure, roping, and show.

-If an animal raised for commercial purposes in a farming operation is pregnant at the time of a death caused by an eligible adverse weather event, the animal that died is eligible for payment under LIP.
-However, the unborn animal is not considered eligible livestock under LIP.
+If an animal raised for commercial purposes in a farming operation is pregnant at the time an eligible adverse weather event occurs, and the pregnant animal died, only the pregnant animal is eligible for payment under LIP.
+The unborn animal is not considered eligible livestock under LIP.

 Animals that die before they reach full-term or near full-term and would not normally survive under normal conditions do not qualify for LIP benefits.
 However, there are conditions under which newborn or stillborn animals are eligible for LIP.
-Animals that are born fullterm or near full-term shall qualify for LIP payments if both of the following conditions apply: (1) the death was directly caused of the eligible adverse weather event, and (2) the birth produced a fully developed carcass that would be expected to survive under normal weather conditions.
+Animals that are born fullterm or near full-term shall qualify for LIP payments if both of the following conditions apply: (1) the death was the direct cause of the eligible adverse weather event or attacks by animals reintroduced into the wild by the Federal Government or protected by Federal law, including wolves and avian predators and (2) the birth produced a fully developed carcass that normally would have survived under normal weather conditions.